 Additionally, the bill introduces requirements for continuing education, mandating that every compensated surety obtain at least eight hours of credits annually.
-It allows judicial districts to impose further requirements and establishes grounds for the suspension or termination of a compensated surety's authorization based on various violations, such as filing false statements or failing to comply with premium requirements.
+It allows judicial districts to impose further requirements and establishes a process for the chief judge to approve or deny applications based on the qualifications of the surety.
+The bill also includes provisions for the suspension or termination of a surety's authorization if they violate specific regulations, such as failing to charge the minimum premium or engaging in unethical practices.
 The existing section of K.S.A.
 2024 Supp.
-22-2809b is repealed, and the new provisions will take effect upon publication in the statute book.
+22-2809b is repealed, and the new regulations will take effect upon publication in the statute book.

 Statutes affected: As introduced: 22-2809b